rixx/ramble/_posts/2020-03-16-fun-for-profit.md

 ---
 layout: post
+summary: Use humour as a tool to ground yourself, get some context, and stop moping about (even when your moping is very serious and justified).
 ---

 Humour can be lots of things: Fun, brutal, surprising, offensive, subtle, … helpful.¹ Humour is a useful tool to